amyles/coherence-workshop-handson/coherence-workshop-handson.md

 $ helm repo add coherence https://oracle.github.io/coherence-operator/charts
 ```

-Then update the local repos:
+Then update the local helm repos so we will have the latest version available:

 ```
 helm repo update